tilt-dev/tilt.build/docs/example_nodejs.md

     caption="Dependency installation now uses the cache instead of actually running a long, slow command.
 (Click the screenshot to see an interactive view.)"
 %}

 Hooray, we're now using the cache instead of running `yarn install` for every single build.

-(For more on the principles at work here, [check out this guide](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/#creating-a-dockerfile).)
+For more on how to write Dockerfiles for NodeJS apps, [check out this guide](https://docs.docker.com/guides/language/nodejs/containerize/).

 Here's what our timing looks like now: